superwall/Superwall-iOS/README.md

 - [Swift – UIKit](https://github.com/superwall-me/superwallQuickStart)
 - [Objective-C](https://github.com/superwall-me/SuperwallQuickstartObjectiveC)

-For more detailed information, you can view our complete documentation at [docs.superwall.com](https://docs.superwall.com/docs).
+Or, for detailed information, you can view our documentation at [docs.superwall.com](https://docs.superwall.com/docs).

 <!-- ➡️ | [Webhooks](https://docs.superwall.com/docs/webhooks) - enhanced server-to-server communication with events for purchases, renewals, cancellations, and more -->